thephez/docs-core/docs/resources/glossary.md

 ## Superblock

 Special blocks that pay out funded budget proposals approved by masternode votes via the decentralized governance system.
 Superblocks are issued monthly and have a coinbase that can be much larger than normal.
-The superblock value is provided by the 10% of block rewards set aside for superblock payouts.
+The superblock value is provided by the [portion of block subsidy](../reference/block-chain-serialized-blocks.md#block-reward) set aside for superblock payouts.

 ## Target